JohnADC/Nettest/README.md

 # Nettest
+##Version1
-Version1 has client with sending with sleep function Version2 has client with sending with signals for waiting
+Version1 contains client with sleep function for waiting
+##Version2
+Version2 contains client with signal solution for waiting